AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-support-issues-submitting-support-case.md

 ---
-title: "Workfront: Issues submitting a Workfront support case on Experience League"
+title: "[!DNL Workfront]: Issues submitting a Workfront support case on Experience League"
-description: "If you are an Workfront Authorized Support Contact and are having issues submitting a support case, please call us at the numbers below so we can assist you.
+description: '"If you are an [!DNL Workfront] Authorized Support Contact and are having issues submitting a support case, please call us at the numbers below so we can assist you.'
-"
 hidefromtoc: yes
 ---

 # Workfront: Issues submitting a Workfront support case on Experience League

-If you are a Workfront Authorized Support Contact and are having issues submitting a support case, please click [here](https://workfrontpartners.force.com/one/s/).
+If you are a [!DNL Workfront] Authorized Support Contact and are having issues submitting a support case, please click [here](https://workfrontpartners.force.com/one/s/).

 If you're still having issues, please call us at the numbers below so we can assist you.